Sanjay Kumar Paswan: Political career

 Bakhri, located in Begusarai district, is considered one of the most politically active and historically significant constituencies in Bihar.
 The seat came into existence in 1951 and was reserved for Scheduled Castes after the 2008 delimitation.
 Left parties, particularly the Communist Party of India, winning 11 out of 17 elections held before 2025.

 In the 2025 Bihar Legislative Assembly election, Paswan secured 98,511 votes and defeated Suryakant Paswan of CPI by 17,318 votes, ending decades of left dominance in the constituency.
 Following the election, several political observers and party workers demanded his inclusion in the upcoming state cabinet because Bakhri has never been represented in the state ministry since independence.
+He was ultimately inducted into the ministry.